Multidimensional Stable Driven McKean-Vlasov SDEs with Distributional Interaction Kernel: Critical Thresholds and Related Models: Estimates on the Fokker-Planck equation

 Moreover, for all $s\in [t,S], \brho_{t,\mu}(s,\cdot)$ belongs to $\mathcal P(\R^d)$.
 Eventually, for a.e. $s$ in $(t,\textcolor{black}{S}]$, $\brho_{t,\mu}(s,\cdot)$ is absolutely continuous w.r.t. the Lebesgue measure and satisfies the Duhamel representation \eqref{main_DUHAMEL}. \end{prop}

-Let us sum up the strategy to derive weak and strong well posedness in our non-linear setting under \eqref{cond_gencase} and \eqref{cond_coeff_SPKR}, \eqref{THE_COND_CI} respectively.
+Let us sum up the strategy to derive weak and strong well posedness in our non-linear setting under \eqref{cond_gencase} and \eqref{cond_coeff_SPKR}, \eqref{THE_COND_CI} respectively and in \textit{short time}.
 In any case we need to establish \textit{a priori} estimates on the Fokker-Planck equation \eqref{PDE_EPS} associated with mollified kernels through its Duhamel representation \eqref{main_MOLL}. \begin{itemize} \item[1.]
 In \cite{chau:jabi:meno:22-1}, under \eqref{cond_gencase}, we used the so-called \textit{de-quadrification} technique.
 In this case we cannot in some sense benefit from the smoothness of the initial condition since the whole regularity index associated with the Besov norm for which we are estimating the (mollified) density, is felt by the gradient of the stable heat kernel (see as well the related discussion in the proof of Lemma \ref{lem_unifesti_gencase2_RELOADED} below). \item[2.]
 In the current work, under \eqref{cond_coeff_SPKR}-\eqref{THE_COND_CI}, we use techniques that are more \textit{common} in non-linear analysis and make a quadratic term appear.
-We will see below that in that case this approach allows to have an extra-margin, what we already called in the comments following Theorem \ref{main_thm} the \textit{intrinsic} regularity index associated with the initial condition $\mu \in B_{p_0,q_0}^{\beta_0} $, with respect to the former threshold appearing in \eqref{cond_gencase}.
+We will see below that in that case this approach allows to have an extra-margin, what we already called in the comments following Theorems \ref{main_thm_W} and \ref{main_thm_S} the regularity gain factor associated with the initial condition $\mu \in B_{p_0,q_0}^{\beta_0} $ and the kernel integrability index $p$, with respect to the former threshold appearing in \eqref{cond_gencase}.
 We point out that, for $\beta=-1 $ we anyhow require some additional smoothness properties for the drift to handle this \textit{critical case}. \end{itemize} To derive weak uniqueness, our approach consists in exploiting appropriate estimates on the density so that we can prove that the drift

 belongs to the time-space Lebesgue space $L^{\sc}-L^\infty$ for an index $\sc$ which then allows to enter the framework of \cite{CdRM-20} where, in the linear setting, a parabolic bootstrap result was established for singular drifts.